Theory of Multiple Scattering Enhanced Single Particle Plasmonic Sensing

 Physically, each enhancement factor $\gamma_i$ can be associated with a distinct class of multiple scattering trajectories as shown in Figure~\ref{fig:scattering_paths}.
 Specifically, $\gamma_1$ describes the effect of rescattering of light initially scattered by the analyte particle and hence corresponds to dipole coupling with the analyte.
 The set of multiple scattering paths described by $\gamma_2$ are closed loops in which light scattered by the analyte particle returns, via scattering off of the initial scatterers, to the analyte particle.
 Finally, multiple scattering of the incident field onto the added scatterer, which modifies the field at $\bm{r}_{N+1}$, is described by $\gamma_3$.
-The hotspot effect would manifest in a large value of $\|{\gamma_3}\|$.
+The hotspot effect would manifest in a large value of $\|{\gamma_3}\|$. {The enhancement factors contain a complete description of every possible multiple scattering path.
+Note that it is possible that $\|\gamma_i\|<1$ and as such the enhancement factors need not describe an increase in the light scattered to a point.
+Thus, for example, if a particular configuration of scatterers directed light away from the point $\bm{r}$ after leaving the analyte particle, the second term in Eq. \eqref{eq:gamma_1} would (partially) cancel with the first $I_3$ term such that $\delta\bm{E}$ is reduced by the scattering paths described by $\gamma_1$.}